TCNOco/TcNo-Acc-Switcher/README.md

 # TCNO-Acc-Switcher
 **A Super fast account switcher for Steam**
-**Saves NO passwords** or any user information.
+**Saves NO passwords** or any user information*.
 It works purely off changing a file and 2 registry keys.
 *Wastes no time closing, switching and restarting Steam.*

 ### How does it work?